akash-network/console/indexer/UPGRADE.md

 # Upgrade instructions

 Some indexer updates changes the database schemas and an upgrade script must be run on the database to migrate the data before or after updating the indexer.
 Here is a list of those migrations.
 If a version is not listed here it means the indexer can be updated without any manual migration.

+**It is recommended to stop the indexer before running any migration script.**

 ## v1.7.0